Pasha Pashkov

-Pavel "Pasha" Pashkov (born 28 May 1986) is a Russian and American dancer and choreographer.
-He is best known for his appearances on the reality competition series Dancing with the Stars.
-Pashkov began his career in dancesport and rose to prominence as a contestant on the second season of World of Dance with his wife, Daniella Karagach.
+Pavel "Pasha" Pashkov (born 28 May 1986) is a Russian and American professional dancer and choreographer.
+He began his career in dancesport and rose to prominence as a contestant on the second season of World of Dance with his wife, Daniella Karagach.

+Pashkov continued his competitive dancing career by joining Dancing with the Stars as a pro in September 2019.

 Early life

 Pavel Pashkov was born on 28 May 1986 in Perm, Russia.
 From a young age, he was involved in sports such as tennis, swimming, and taekwondo.
 Pashkov first became interested in dance when he was eleven years old, through taking a ballroom dance class in school with his older brother.
 Their teacher thought that Pashkov had potential and encouraged him to train at her separate dance school.
 After participating in his first competition, Pashkov stopped dancing for a while due to scheduling conflicts.

 Pashkov immigrated to the United States with his family when he was fifteen years old, after his father won a green card in the visa lottery.
 They first lived in Ohio, where he struggled to continue his ballroom dance training.
 "Not that there is no ballroom dancing in Ohio," he clarified.
 "But in the area we were, there were only social dance clubs so there was no competitive dance studios, no partners, no coaches."
 Pashkov moved to the New York City borough of Brooklyn on his own after he eventually found a partner.
 He attended Baruch College in Manhattan, where he earned a bachelor's degree in business.